-6 Ways A Meeting Partner Can Set Themselves Apart From the Competition
+6 Ways You as a Hospitality Professional Can Set Yourself Apart From the Competition With Your Personal Brand

 - Provide value –right now the buzzword in marketing is social selling.
 Part of a successful social selling strategy is providing something of value (free of charge!) to your potential clients.
-The key to a successful social sell is providing them something, and not expecting anything in return.
-This isn’t a tit for tat exchange; this is giving something to potential clients and not expecting anything in return.
+The key to a successful social-sell is providing them something and not expecting anything in return.
+This isn’t a tit-for-tat exchange; this is giving something to potential clients and not expecting anything in return.
 A social selling strategy, when done right, creates trust with clients.
-The trust is what translates into sales.
+Trust is what translates into sales.
 The key with social selling is it is a long-term strategy and you need to stick with it and continue to provide value.
 Some popular methods of providing value may be in a best-practice checklist, a blog with advice and tips, or a resource that solves a problem your client is experiencing.

-- Showcase the unique and extraordinary on site visits –Site visits can become habit and repetitive over time; so this exercise will not only set you apart from the competition, but also spark your creativity and energy during another routine site visit.
-Highlight things about your property/hotel room/destination that are TRULY unique and different from anyone else in your comp set.
-Ensure that what you point out is truly unique, and don’t get caught touting something that you think is exceptional, only to find out your competitors have the same amenity.
+- Showcase the unique and extraordinary – Your product’s standard features can become habitual and repetitive over time; so this exercise will not only set you apart from the competition but also spark your creativity and energy during the sales pitch.
+Highlight things about your product or offering that are TRULY unique and different from anyone else in your comp set.
+Ensure that what you point out is honest, and don’t get caught touting something that you think is exceptional, only to find out your competitors have the same amenity.
 Leaning on your product’s unique selling proposition, as well as your own as a personal brand can be a hard combination to beat.

-- Ask planners about their program’s goals and objectives –Smart meeting planners will take their stakeholders through the process of determining the meeting’s goals and objectives, and all decisions related to the meeting should address the goals of the program.
-Meeting partners can become part of the strategic dialogue this way, and you can then tailor your sales delivery to address their goals in meaningful ways.
+- Make your brand about customer service –Smart professionals will take their stakeholders through the process of determining what they want out of the experience, and all decisions related to the experience should address their objectives.
+Hospitality pros can become part of the strategic dialogue this way, and you can then tailor your sales delivery to address their goals in meaningful ways.
 Saying you’re committed to customer service isn’t enough; provide metrics of customer satisfaction, or client testimonials to help cement your commitment in this area.

-- Recognize your client in personal ways – Busy meeting planners love interruption when its done in meaningful and thoughtful ways.
+- Make your brand about gratitude and appreciation – Busy clients love interruption when it’s done in meaningful and thoughtful ways.
 Send a gift that really speaks to the client’s preferences, or send an online article you thought the client may enjoy – and expect nothing in return.
 Forget the “just following up on the proposal” email and simply send a “I saw this article on green meetings that I thought you might enjoy given your work with the sustainability council.”
 These touches show that you’re really listening, and they’ll feel listened to through the service phase as well.

-- Connect them with people –Do you know someone that your client would like to connect with or meet?
+- Make your brand about connection and collaboration –Do you know someone that your client would like to connect with or meet?
 Or is there another service that they are asking questions about and need assistance?
 By bridging the gap between two like-minded individuals, you are offering value and care above self-serving purposes.
 One of the best platforms to bridge those connections is through LinkedIn, but an email introduction is also a great way to connect two parties.

-- Be honest –If your service is not a great fit for the planner, let them know rather than trying to fit square pegs into round holes.
+- Make your brand authentic and honest –If your service is not a great fit for the client, let them know rather than trying to fit square pegs into round holes.
 By saying “I think we might be a bit too small for your annual program, but I think we’d be a great fit for your smaller regional meetings,”, you look less like a salesperson and more of a collaborator.
 Take it one step further and make recommendations (of your competitors, yikes!) so your client isn’t back at square one.
 Being honest about what you can and cannot do to help a client achieve their objectives will be respected, and you create goodwill for both your brand and your product moving forward.

 What do you think?
 Would any of these tactics fit into your sales strategy?
 What are you currently doing that you feel is setting yourself apart from the competition in your role in hospitality?